github/docs/content/repositories/working-with-files/managing-files/renaming-a-file.md

 > [!TIP]
 > * If you try to rename a file in a repository that you don’t have access to, we will fork the project to your personal account and help you send [a pull request](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to the original repository after you commit your change.
 > * File names created via the web interface can only contain alphanumeric characters and hyphens (`-`).
 To use other characters, create and commit the files locally and then push them to the repository.
 > * Some files, such as images, require that you rename them from the command line.
-For more information, see "[Renaming a file using the command line](#renaming-a-file-using-the-command-line)."
+For more information, see [Renaming a file using the command line](#renaming-a-file-using-the-command-line).

 1. In your repository, browse to the file you want to rename.
 {% data reusables.repositories.edit-file-button %}